-How does it work?
-Is it worth it?
-And what else do you need to know?
+So let’s take a closer look — how does Bask Bank work, is it worth it, and what else do you need to know?

 A savings account essentially allows you to keep your money in a safe place in exchange for some interest.
 This doesn’t come with the risk associated with the stock market, and it gets you a better return than your standard checking account.